n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 Getting a workflow live or pausing it shouldn’t feel like a scavenger hunt. n8n nails this with a convenient activation toggle right on the workflow page.
 One click, and you’re done.
 On or off, no fuss.
 It’s like having a light switch at your fingertips, perfect for quick changes or if you’re the type who might forget to double-check.

 Make, though, sends you on a detour.
 To activate or deactivate a workflow, you’ve got to jump to a separate page.
 It’s not a dealbreaker, but it’s like walking to another room to turn on the TV.
-For users managing multiple workflows or prone to overlooking steps, this extra navigation can slow you down and even lead to forgotten activations, leaving critical automations dormant when you need them live.
+For users managing multiple workflows or prone to overlooking steps, this extra navigation can slow you down and even lead to forgotten activations.
+This can leave critical automations dormant when you need them live.

 Why It’s Useful